Homemade butter is simple and the flavor is over-the-top. Top with crunchy sea salt. Makes a great gift!

 It’s so simple, you can add homemade to your holiday repertoire without giving it much of a thought.
 Come to think of it, it’s so simple, I might just have some extra time to try my hand at the sous vide…

-- Stir a few tablespoons of the cream into a small bowl of the laban, loosening it so it will more easily combine with the rest of the cream.
-For the labneh, do this several times.
+In a small bowl, stir a few tablespoons of the cream into the laban, loosening it so it will more easily combine with the rest of the cream.
+If using thicker labneh, do this several times.

-- Chill the cream to about 60°F. Fine if you leave the cream in the refrigerator longer and it chills down more than that (I ended up leaving mine for several days).
-Just leave it out on the counter to warm it up to 60°F.
+Chill the cream to about 60°F. It is fine to leave the cream in the refrigerator longer and it chills down more than that.
+Just leave it out at room temperature to warm it up to 60°F.

-- Using an electric mixer fitted with the whisk attachment, whip the cream all the way past whipped, until small curds of yellow butter separate from the buttermilk.
-Pour off the buttermilk and save for another use (such as drinking, or biscuits).
+Using an electric mixer fitted with the whisk attachment, whip the cream all the way past whipped, until small curds of yellow butter separate from the buttermilk.
+Pour off the buttermilk and save for another use.

 “Wash” the butter of the buttermilk by pouring about ¼ cup of ice water at a time over the butter.
 Use a spatula to fold the butter with the ice water, then pour off the milky liquid.
 Repeat this until the liquid is nearly clear.